sta426hs2015/material/from_the_feed.md

+## Week 13 - 7 Dec 2015

+[Lateral/Horizontal Gene Transfer .. or contamination](http://www.igs.umaryland.edu/labs/hotopp/2015/12/05/quick-look-at-the-two-manuscripts-on-tardigrade-lgt/): "I think there is transfer but I think they severely over estimate it" ..

+[Study shows moving from forest to urban environment influences human epigenomes](http://www.psypost.org/2015/11/our-epigenome-is-influenced-by-our-habitat-and-lifestyle-39569): "Although epigenetic changes such as DNA methylation can be strongly affected by the environment, they are not passed on from generation to generation"

 ## Week 10 - 16 Nov 2015

 [You’ve been doing your RNA-Seq all wrong](http://www.rna-seqblog.com/youve-been-doing-your-rna-seq-all-wrong/): "This investigation discourages the use of ‘union exons’-based approach in gene quantification despite its simplicity." ..
 [Union Exon Based Approach for RNA-Seq Gene Quantification: To Be or Not to Be? / PLoS ONE](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0141910)